-We present an initial exploration of methods for constrained generation of CS to HS controlled by potential conversation outcomes.
-Two conversation outcomes, the conversation incivility level and reentry behavior of hate instigators are modeled with HS/CS pairs collected from Reddit.
-We incorporate the desired outcomes, i.e., low conversation incivility and non-hateful hater reentry, into the text generation process through four methods: \textit{Prompt with Instructions}, \textit{Prompt and Select}, \textit{LLM Finetune}, and \textit{LLM TRL}.
-The text generation results are evaluated with controller classifiers, relevance to reference texts in the Benchmark-Reddit data, and the quality, diversity, and novelty of generated texts.
-Results show that prompting with instructions, prompting more candidate responses to select, finetuning LLM with appropriate data, and incorporating controller into the TRL process all can guide the model to generate texts with a higher probability of eliciting desired outcomes.
-The generated texts have high semantic relevance to reference texts.
-However, the generated texts present different characteristics.
-The texts generated by LLM without further training tend to be long, with lower quality according to GRUEN and human evaluation.
-The \textit{LLM Finetune} methods learn response patterns from training data.
-The \textit{LLM TRL} have relatively good performance in controller classifiers, relevance, and quality, however, tend to have repetitive wordings in responses.
+We present an initial exploration of methods for constrained generation of counterspeech controlled by potential conversation outcomes.
+We incorporate the desired outcomes (i.e., low conversation incivility and non-hateful hater reentry) into the text generation process through three methods: \textit{instruction prompts}, \textit{LLM finetuning}, and \textit{LLM RL}.
+The text generation results are evaluated with desired conversation metrics, stylistic metrics, and human assessment.
+Results show that \textit{instruction prompts} and \textit{RL} generate counterspeech with a higher probability of eliciting desired outcomes based on the prediction of outcome classifiers, while \textit{finetuning} and \textit{RL} generate more effective counterspeech based on human assessments.
+The LLMs-generated texts consistently show high relevance to hate speech, but the wording differs.

+The generated texts present different characteristics.
+The counterspeech generated by LLM without further training tends to be long, not suitable for the conversation context on social media, and with low quality based on GRUEN metrics and human assessment.
+Both \textit{finetuning} and \textit{RL} models generate high-quality counterspeech with styles suitable for social media platforms.
+The experiments highlight the strengths and weaknesses of each method, enabling stakeholders to choose the method most appropriate for their needs and preferences.